CloudLabsAI-Azure/TechExcel-Modernize-applications-to-be-AI-ready/Solution-Guide/Challenge-2.md

       ![](../media/h50.png)

-1. Naviagte back to the Visual Studio code, press **Enter** for **Select a subscription and tenant**.
+1. Navigate back to the Visual Studio code.
+Press **Enter** or **Select a subscription and tenant**.

    ![](../media/h51.png)

 1. Enter the following command at the Terminal window prompt and then press **Enter**.
 This command generates a unique name for the ACR instance.
-Copy and paste the generated name in the notepad for later use.
+Copy and paste the generated name into the notepad for later use.

    ```
    $ACR_NAME = "contosoacr$(Get-Random -Minimum 100000 -Maximum 999999)"